usertam/openssh/README.md

 	make tests

-oqsdefault KEM
+oqsdefault alg
 --------------

 liboqs can be configured at compile-time to use any of its algorithms as its "default" algorithm.
-If OpenSSH is told to use `oqsdefault`, then it will use whichever KEM algorithm was set as the default in liboqs at compile time.
+If OpenSSH is told to use `oqsdefault`, then it will use whichever KEM or signature algorithm was set as the default in liboqs at compile time.

 The purpose of this option is as follows.  liboqs master branch and liboqs nist-branch contain different subsets of algorithms.
-We will make most algorithms from liboqs master branch available as a named key exchange method in OpenSSH.
-However, there are significantly more algorithms supported in liboqs nist-branch than liboqs master branch, and we will not be explicitly making each nist-branch algorithm available as a named key exchange method in OpenSSH.
-It is still possible to prototype KEMs from liboqs master branch or liboqs nist-branch that were not made available as named key exchange methods in OpenSSH using the `oqsdefault` key exchange method in OpenSSH by changing the default mapping in liboqs and then recompiling.
+We will make most algorithms from liboqs master branch available as a named key exchange or signature method in OpenSSH.
+However, there are significantly more algorithms supported in liboqs nist-branch than liboqs master branch, and we will not be explicitly making each nist-branch algorithm available as a named method in OpenSSH.
+It is still possible to test with algorithms from liboqs master branch or liboqs nist-branch that were not made available as named methods in OpenSSH using the `oqsdefault` method in OpenSSH by changing the default mapping in liboqs and then recompiling.

 1. Recompile liboqs with your preferred default algorithm:
 	- For liboqs master branch:
 		- `cd liboqs`
-		- Edit `src/kem/kem.h` and change `#define OQS_KEM_DEFAULT` to map to your preferred algorithm
+		- For KEX: edit `src/kem/kem.h` and change `#define OQS_KEM_DEFAULT` to map to your preferred algorithm
+		- For signature: edit `src/sig/sig.h` and change `#define OQS_SIG_DEFAULT` to map to your preferred algorithm
 		- `make clean`
 		- `make -j`
 		- `make install`